tombenke/easer/README.md

 ## Installation

-The `easer` is made to as a standalone application server, so it's preferred installation is:
+The `easer` is made to act as a standalone application server, so it's preferred installation is:

 ```bash
     npm install -g easer